 The University of Arizona Water Resources Research Center, the City of Tucson, Tucson Water, the Sonoran Institute, and Watershed Management Group partnered in 2010 to create the nation’s first Conserve to Enhance program.
 To date, more than 3,000,000 gallons of water have been conserved by Tucson C2E participants and over $60,000 has been donated to enhance riparian areas and urban washes throughout the Tucson community.

 The 2014 Community Enhancement Project Grant Application is now available!

-Download the grant application materials here:
+Download the grant application and other useful materials here:

 - 2014 C2E Grant Application (fillable Word document)

 - This document includes sections on “Tucson Conserve to Enhance Program Information” and “Additional Information for Community Enhancement Projects”

 - C2E Tucson Budget 2014 (fillable Excel template)

 - C2E Letter of Support Template (fillable Word document)

 - "Working in the Right of Way" Guide (PDF of green infrastructure procedures for Tucson)